Whitney Houston Through The Years: 20 Unforgettable Looks

 Keep up to date with the latest news by subscribing to our newsletter.*required

 There's no question that Whitney's impact in music will last forever.
-In memory of the icon, look back at her most striking fashions throughout her career
+In memory of the icon, look back at her most striking fashions throughout her career.
+Tune into #WeMissYouWhitney on Sunday, Feb.
+11 at 7PM for five hours honoring the legendary singer and actor with her classic hits and back-to-back airings of 'Rodgers & Hammerstein's Cinderella'

 Jack Mitchell/Getty Images